25 Winter Hiking Tips for Staying Warm and Safe in the Snow

 Woman on winter hike wearing gloves, a teal puffy, hat and a backpack

-I recommend gloves that have touchscreen capability.
+I recommend insulated gloves (men’s) that have touchscreen capability.
 That way you don’t have to take them off to use your phone to navigate or to take photos.
 Ideally, you also want your gloves to offer water resistance in case they get snow on them.

 9. Pack a beanie AND a baseball cap